Mad-MO/FlipperGoL/README.md

 - Show current count of living cells
 - Show current number of cycles
+- Switch between fullscreen and Info-Line (with ok button)
 - Detect end
-- Init with different modes
+- Init with different modes (with right and left keys)
   - Random
   - Blinker
   - Glider